Weissle/simple-config-parser/README.md

 CH("A key word not exists",50) >> i; //i =50;
 ```
 ### In Case You Want To Assign When You Define A Variable.
-#### Of course, the string you passed will be remove all space and all letter will become lower if you choose case insensitive
     variable = CH.getTypeValue(KeyStr,default_value); //default_value can be omitted
-    variable = CH.getValue(KeyStr,defalut_value);     //default_value cannot be omitted,and it do not support get bool value
+    variable = CH.getValue(KeyStr,defalut_value);     //default_value cannot be omitted,and it does not support get bool value
     Type should be replaced by Int,Float,Str,Char or Bool.
 ```c
 std::string str = CH.getStrValue("STRtest");   //  str="hello"